bzporta/Speech-To-Text/readme.txt

 -test: With this command you can test, if the application works fine.
 ***
 ***
-Commands to realise in the future:
+Commands to be realised in the future:
 -searching some stuff on Wikipedia and reading out loud the first 2-3 sentences of the article (like "search Electron") -current weather information of a town of your choice -mobile version